Alinma Bank

 Alinma Bank (مصرف الإنماء) is a Saudi joint stock company formed in accordance with Royal Decree No. M/15 dated 28 March 2006 and Ministerial Resolution No. 42 dated 27 March 2007.
 The bank was established with share capital of SAR 20 billion, consisting of 1.5 billion shares with a nominal value of SAR 10 per share.
 The company has more than 2,658 employees.
+The name translates to "growth" or "development" in Arabic.

+Alinma Bank was ranked 10th on Forbes Middle East's 30 Most Valuable Banks 2025 list.
+It also ranked 25th on Forbes Middle East's Top 100 Listed Companies 2025 list.

 Ownership structure

 Alinma Bank’s founding shareholders are as follows: The Saudi Arabian Public Investment Fund (PIF), the Saudi Arabian Public Pension Agency (PPA) and the Saudi Arabian General Organization for Social Insurance (GOSI).
 Together they represent 30% of the bank’s share capital, all with equal shares.
 The remaining 70% of the bank’s shares were offered for public subscription in April 2008.

 Bank activities

 Alinma provides a comprehensive range of Shariah-compliant retail and corporate banking and investment services.
 The bank serves its clients through a nationwide network of branches and ATMs, as well as through its alternative channels, Alinma Internet, Alinma Phone, Alinma Mobile and the Alinma App for smart devices.